The Gospel Begins

 • (Malachi 3:1) “Behold, I SEND MY MESSENGER, AND HE WILL PREPARE THE WAY BEFORE ME: and the Lord, whom you seek will suddenly come to his temple; and the messenger of the covenant, whom you desire, behold, he comes, says Yahweh of hosts.”

 The quotation from Exodus was appropriate, the promise to keep Israel safe in the “wilderness” and lead her to the Promised Land.
-Jesus was the true representative of Israel poised to traverse the “wilderness” and lead his people to the Kingdom.
+Jesus was the true representative of Israel and the Greater Lawgiver who would traverse the “wilderness” and lead his people to the Kingdom of God.
 By combining these passages, Mark summarized the Messianic expectations of the Hebrew Bible.

-Gospel of Mark has threaded other themes from the history of Israel into its narrative, although the ministry of Jesus was much more than a replay of that ancient story, or simply an attempt by him to succeed where Israel failed.
+The Gospel of Mark has used other themes from the history of Israel in its narrative, although the ministry of Jesus was much more than a replay of that ancient story, or simply an attempt by Jesus to succeed where Israel failed.

-The plan of Yahweh to redeem humanity and the creation from bondage to sin and death began to unfold in the life of Jesus.
-His mission was far larger than the nation of Israel and encompassed territory that extended well beyond the borders of Palestine.
+The plan of Yahweh to redeem humanity from bondage to sin and death began to unfold in the life of Jesus.
+However, his mission was far larger than the nation of Israel and encompassed territory that extended well beyond the borders of Palestine.
+The reign of Jesus would reach all nations and the “ends of the Earth,” and upon him, the Gentile nations would come to place their hope.

 RELATED POSTS: